Home > Self-Help > Communication > Why People Often Choose Not To Communicate Effectively Today

 Have you noticed that people often choose not to communicate with each other if it is not necessary?
 For example, people prefer to use slang or inside jokes to communicate with people who can relate or resonate with them.
 In other words, many feel more at home just using “common sense” to express themselves.

-However, “common sense” varies from cultures to cultures.
+However, “common sense” varies from culture to culture.
 Hence, tribalism.

-Tribalism, in simple terms, is partly responsible for the result of this – people often choose not to communicate deeply but briefly.
+Tribalism, in simple terms, is partly responsible for the result of people choosing not to communicate deeply but briefly.
 People are inherently afraid to speak to another person who doesn’t look like them, dress like them, behave like them or sound like them.
-Collectively, fear of judgement.
+Collectively, fear of uncertainty, a common cognitive bias.
 These prejudices at one point played an important part in human evolution because they provided ease and comfort during difficult times.

 Nevertheless, human migration – finding a better place to settle down – changed everything.
 For centuries, humans have started to explore new worlds to live a better life.
 As a result, this “tribalism” has become an issue.